haytham10/Push_Swap/README.md

 # Usage:

-#### To run the program using the following commands, with the needed numbers to sort in the second argument:
+#### To run the program use the following commands, with the needed numbers to sort in the second argument:

 <img src="https://raw.githubusercontent.com/haytham10/Push_Swap/main/imgs/%231.png" width=60% height=50%>